nfarina/homebridge-tesla/README.md

       ]
     }

-## Homekit
+## Homelink

-For vehicles with Homekit support, the plugin allows you to enable the feature to send a Homekit signal from the car.
+For vehicles with Homelink support, the plugin allows you to enable the feature to send a Homekit signal from the car.
 This is disabled by default.
-To enable the feature, you may use the UI (uncheck the Disable Homelink Service to enable it) or add a setting in the accessory section for the vehicle.
-You also must provide a latitude and longitude value for the Homekit device.
+To enable the feature, you may use the UI (check the Enable Homelink Service to enable it) or add a setting in the accessory section for the vehicle.
+You also must provide a latitude and longitude value for the Homelink device.

     {
       "accessories": [